You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [43:00]

-You should explain it to him.
-However, even in such a case, before responding, wait until Responding, wait until you have been asked three times.
-Neither speak too much, nor talk about meaningless matters.
+you should explain it to him.
+However, even in such a case, before responding, wait until you have been asked three times.
+Neither speak too much.
+Noah talked about meaningless matters.
 After reading these words of Shinjo, I thought that I myself had this fault.
 So he knew.
 He knew he had this fault.
 After reading these words of Shinjo, I thought that I myself had this fault and that he was admonishing me.

 [44:07]

-I have subsequently never argued about the Dharma with others.
-This is what he is saying. when he was, I think, 36 years old.
-And when he wrote Sansuikyo, he was 40.
-You know, in Shobo Gendoshi Shobo, he said, one thing which is most difficult to change is people's mind.
+I have subsequently never argued about dharma with others."
+This is what he's saying.
+When he was, I think, 36 years old, and when he wrote San Suikyo, he was 40.
+You know, in Shobo Gendo Shishobo, he said that one thing which is most difficult to change is people's mind.
 And I think this is one of the evidence.
 He was really very intellectual and I think also very argumentative.
 He was good at argument, I think, since he was very young.
-I talked about 75 volumes of Shobo Genzo and 60 volumes of Shobo Genzo.
+You know, I talked about 75 volumes of Shobo Genzo and 60 volumes of Shobo Genzo.

 [45:25]

-And 60 volumes of Shobo Genzo were made by Gi-un, the fifth abbot of Eheiji. scholar monks in the 17th century, so that Gion selected those 60 volumes. and select out other things.
-And one of the standards of Gion's selection is he tried to, how can I say, hide that chapter's slogan, used a hush criticism toward a boss.
-And I think I'm happy to read Sansuikyo.
-But we must be very careful.
+And 60 volumes of Shobo Genzo was made by Gi-un, the fifth abbot of Heiji. scholar monks in the 17th century thought that Giun selected those 60 volumes and select out other things.
+And one of the standard of Giun's, you know, this selection is he tried to, how can I say, hide that chapters Dogen used a harsh criticism toward. a boss.
+And I think I'm happy to read some secure.
+But we must have, we must be very careful.

 [46:31]